anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 the protocol elements of other security features of HTTP.

-This specification does contrast with solutions using query parameters in that those solutions require servers to blindly copy query paramters into redirect URLs in situations where such copying could cause harm, such as copying an API key intended for one server into the redirect URL of another server.
+This specification does contrast with solutions using query parameters in that those solutions require servers to blindly copy query parameters into redirect URLs in situations where such copying could cause harm, such as copying an API key intended for one server into the redirect URL of another server.